 Saudi Arabia started an ambitious plan for developing the production of gas, especially in the gulf region, in addition to utilities and its infrastructure needed for gas processing, through two projects with a total capacity of 4.3 billion cubic feet/day by 2014.
 The first one, which was announced by Saudi Aramco in July 2011, is Karan project, the Kingdom's first offshore non-associated three gas project, discovered in 2006, with a capacity of 1.8 billion cubic feet/day.
-Karan gas will flow into the Khursaniya gas plant where it will boost capacity from 1 billion cubic feet/day to 2.8 billion cubic feet/day and increase sales gas production from 560 million cubic feet/day to 1.8 billion cubic feet/day.
+Karan gas will flow into the Khursaniya gas plant where it will boost capacity from 1 billion cubic feet/day to 2.8 billion cubic feet/day to 1.8 billion cubic feet/day to 1.8 billion cubic feet/day.
+Karan gas production from 560 million cubic feet/day to 1.8 billion cubic feet/day.
 Ethane output will also rise from 20,000 b/d to 280,000 b/d.
 The second project is Wasit gas plant which will be fed by the 1.2 billion cubic feet/day, Arabiyah and the 1.3 billion cubic feet/day Hasbah field and will produce around 1.8 billion cubic feet/day of much needed gas for the Saudi master gas system.

-TABLES OF CHAPTER THREE
+OF CHAPTER THREE

-Table 3-1

-World Existing Topping Distillation Capacity by Region,
+Table 3-1World Existing Topping Distillation Capacity by Region,

 2011 and 2012

 (Million b/d)